 The larva is covered with long hairs arranged in short tufts.
 It is mottled, with colors of orange, white, and black.
 Two rows of dorsal tufts of mixed black and yellow hairs extent the length of the caterpillar.

 L. roseata occurs in conifer forest and urban landscapes.
-Paul Hammond found a larva on a Norway maple on a city street in Astoria, Oregon.

 L. roseata is restricted to western Oregon and Washington and southwestern British Columbia in the Pacific Northwest.
 Almost all records are from low elevations in the Salish Sea region (Gulf of Georgia), including Vancouver Island, the lower Fraser Valley and adjacent northwestern Washington, and the San Juan and Gulf Islands.
 An isolated record exists from Clatsop County, Oregon.